The Best Canned Dog Foods Review

-Whole Dog Journal's canned dog food reviews are designed to help you make conscious, educated decisions on which store-bought wet food will best suit your dog.
+The highest quality canned dog foods of 2017 are officially tested and reviewed by Whole Dog Journal!
+Our list is designed to help you make conscious, educated decisions on which store-bought wet food will best suit your dog in the year 2017.
 This year, we pay attention to the ways switching your dog's food up is actually a responsible thing to do!

 Whole Dog Journal is in its 20th year of publication.
 Coincidentally, the age of modern pet food is also about two decades old.
 Before that, dog foods were made almost exclusively with byproducts of human food manufacturing – ingredients that would be wasted if not for their inclusion in pet food or animal feed.